MihaelMihov/CurrencyConverter/README.md

 # CurrencyConverter

-This REST API localhost Spring boot application allows you to plan your trip across Bulgaria, Greece, North Macedonia, Turkey and Romania.
-(Bulgaria's neighbors, support for other countries neighbors to be added soon)
+This REST API localhost Spring boot application allows you to plan your trip across the world.

+The app relies on H2 embedded database

+The app automatically finds your neighbors (Based on the Starting Country parameter) and it calculates the budget needed for each of your travels converted to the local currency of your neughbor.

-It gets currency rates from the following Currency Exchange Rates API https://exchangerate.host/#/#docs.
+This app uses currency exchange rates from the following API https://exchangerate.host/#/#docs.

 To run the app, all you need to do is start it from your IDE of choice.